sagar0419/k8sUsingJson/README.md

         The target port on the pods that this Service will forward traffic to (Must Require to create service and deployment)
 ```

 If you want to deploy the daemonset pass the flag -ds with argument yes and If you want to deploy the Statefulset pass the flag -ss with argument yes.
 The script will not deploy the Daemonset and Statefulset together if you pass the value of both the flag -ds and -ss as yes.
+For deployment no Flag is required.

 You can only deploy Satetfulset, Daemonset or Deployment in one go.